perawallet/connect/MIGRATION_GUIDE.md

 # Migration Guide for Pera Wallet v2

-Pera Connect is upgrading to Wallet Connect v2.
+Pera Connect is upgrading to WalletConnect v2.
 This update introduces some breaking changes.
 Please follow the steps below to ensure a seamless transition.

 ### 1. Initializing PeraWalletConnect Instance